Wedding giveaway to be held Sunday

 The event will be hosted by Tortica Anderson of A Family Affair Event Management.
-It will take place at the Holiday Inn Fredericksburg Conference Center, 20 Sanford Drive, Fredericksburg, Va.
-22406, at 1 p.m.
+It will take place at the Holiday Inn Fredericksburg Conference Center, 20 Sanford Drive, at 1 p.m.

 Tickets are $10 and can be purchased in advance on Eventbrite.com or at the door.